junhopark/worship-set-list/README.md

 I hope this will serve as a helpful resource for folks looking for ideas around building worship sets.
 Please feel free to get in touch with me if you'd like to chat about what you see here!

+## 2025-09-07 (ICC - Dr. Steve)
+* Holy Forever (B)
+* Jesus Only Jesus (B)
+* Sermon: John 11 (raising of Lazarus).
+Focus on how it shows the compassion and empathy of Jesus as well as a foretaste of how he will conquer death.
+* King of Kings (D)
+* Who You Are (G)

+## 2025-07-20 (ICC - Dr. Steve)
+* Here For You (A)
+* This Is Our God (Wickham) (A)
+* Sermon: John 9 - the story of Jesus healing the blind man.
+Build on the theme of previous message of Jesus being the light of the world and how this miracle shows that Jesus came to take away our spiritual blindness.
+* Mighty to Save (A)
+* Goodness of God (A)

+## 2025-07-13 (ICC - Pastor Peter)
+* How Great is Our God (B)
+* Gratitude (A)
+* Sermon: How God calls us to minister to others in the midst of life's constant interruptions and examine the life and ministry of Jesus as the ultimate example of this.
+* Same God (B)
+* Battle Belongs (B)

+## 2025-07-06 (ICC - Dr. Steve)
+* King of Kings (D)
+* Love of God (E)
+* Sermon: John 8:31-59: Focus on Jesus coming to set people free from their sins.
+* Abide (A)
+* Amazing Grace My Chains Are Gone (E)

+## 2025-05-25 (ICC - JP)
+* Battle Belongs (B)
+* Jesus Only Jesus (B)
+* Sermon: "Seen and Loved: Walking in the Light of Christ"; 1 John 1; To walk in the light is to walk in Christ - not by hiding our flaws but by bringing them into His presence.
+1 John 1 shows that the Christian life is not built on the illusion of perfection but on the truth of Jesus, who meets us in our brokenness.
+In Him, honesty is not weakness but worship.
+As we confess our sins and live vulnerably with one another, we become a community where grace flows, healing begins, and the light of Christ overcomes all shame.
+* Gratitude (A)
+* Sovereign Over Us (A)

 ## 2025-05-18 (ICC - Pastor Lester)
 * The Lord's Prayers (It's Yours) (F - maybe E?)
 * No Longer Slaves (F)